1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 4.3.
 Avoid Sleeping on Your Right Side or Flat on Your Back

-These positions can worsen reflux symptoms.
+These postures can worsen reflux symptoms.

 Table 1: Comparison of Sleeping Positions for GERD Relief